MQaim47/cpp-codes/PROJECTS/Developing a Smart Vehicle Management System/readme.txt

- Vehicle Management System in C++
+🚗 Vehicle Management System (C++ OOP)

 This project demonstrates a C++ object-oriented design for managing different types of vehicles using inheritance, polymorphism, virtual functions, and dynamic memory management.

- Classes Implemented
+📦 Classes Implemented
-Vehicle (Base Class)
+🚘 Vehicle (Base Class)

-Contains common vehicle attributes such as ID and mileage.
-Provides a virtual method to display details.
+Stores common attributes like vehicleID and mileage.

+Provides a virtual method displayDetails() for polymorphic behavior.

-FuelBasedVehicle (Abstract Class)
+⛽ FuelBasedVehicle (Abstract Class)

+Inherits from Vehicle.

-Inherits from Vehicle and serves as a base class for fuel-dependent vehicles like Truck and Car.
+Serves as a base for fuel-dependent vehicles like Truck and Car.

-Truck
+🚛 Truck

 Inherits from FuelBasedVehicle.

-Includes a loadCapacity attribute and overrides displayDetails() with validation.
+Adds loadCapacity with validation.

+Overrides displayDetails().

-Car
+🚙 Car

 Inherits from FuelBasedVehicle.

-Adds passengerCapacity and custom validation.
+Adds passengerCapacity with validation.

+Customizes displayDetails().

-ElectricCar
+🔋 ElectricCar

 Inherits from Car.

+Adds batteryCapacity.

-Adds batteryCapacity and overrides displayDetails() for full reporting.
+Overrides displayDetails() for complete reporting.

-Features
+✨ Features

-Polymorphism using base class pointers (Vehicle*)
+Polymorphism via base class pointers (Vehicle*).

-Dynamic Memory Allocation and cleanup using delete
+Dynamic Memory Allocation (new / delete).

-Vehicle Search Functionality based on vehicleID
+Vehicle Search by vehicleID.

-Input Validation for negative values and empty strings
+Input Validation (no negative values, no empty strings).

-Extensible Design for future vehicle types
+Extensible Design → easy to add more vehicle types.

- Example Usage
-In main():

-A Truck, Car, and ElectricCar are created dynamically.

-Their information is printed using polymorphic calls to displayDetails().

-Vehicles are cleaned up using delete to prevent memory leaks.